Skip to content

 Once your DS-160 is submitted and you have your confirmation number, head to usvisascheduling.com.
 The left side of the page shows terms and instructions — give it a quick read.
 The login panel is on the right.
 Since you are here for the first time, click 'Don't have an account?
 Sign up now.'

-Before you start creating the account, make sure you have three things ready: your DS-160 confirmation number, your , and a you can access immediately.
-The system sends an to your email during sign-up, so you need to be able to retrieve it in real time.
+Before you start creating the account, make sure you have three things ready: your DS-160 confirmation number, your passport, and a valid email address you can access immediately.
+The system sends an OTP to your email during sign-up, so you need to be able to retrieve it in real time.

 Need help with your visa preparation?